rykehg/produtosPyFlaskJWTTests/README.md

 $ pip install -r requirements.txt
 ```

-## Testing the app
+## Testing the API
-- To test the app use Postman and import "produtosFlask.postman_collection.json"
+- To test the API use Postman and import "produtosFlask.postman_collection.json"
 - Or use REST Client Extension for VS Code and file "REST_API_Test.rest"
-- Create a user and login to access the other routes
+- Create an user and login to access other routes

 ---